L-Pinto/UMinho-MEI/I/CP/README.md

 ### :pushpin: Parallel Computing

-***About*** : Implementation of two versions of the BucketSort Algorithm : sequential and parallel (with OpenMP).
+***About*** : Implementation of Two versions of the BucketSort Algorithm : sequential and parallel (with OpenMP).
 Followed by an evaluation and comparison of both versions with benchmarking and performance tools.
 This project was written in C.

 ***Final Grade*** : 17 / 20